aridjayarecipes/cutesrecipes.web.app/content/post/2335-recipe-of-any-night-of-the-week-black-bean-feta-quinoa-bowl.md

 1. Remove the pan from the heat.
 Stir in corn and black beans crumble feta and garnish with cilantro

-I've taken the black bean and quinoa mixture and put it in a bowl and topped it with some diced avocado and feta cheese.
+I&#39;ve taken the black bean and quinoa mixture and put it in a bowl and topped it with some diced avocado and feta cheese.
 This quinoa bowl recipe features chickpeas, veggies, roasted sweet potatoes, and feta.
-A great meal prep lunch or dinner, it's easy, healthy, and delicious!
+A great meal prep lunch or dinner, it&#39;s easy, healthy, and delicious!
 Make a southwestern bowl by swapping the chickpeas for black beans, the lemon juice for lime juice, and finishing it with a drizzle of chipotle.
-I present to you: Black Bean, Feta & Quinoa Mess. (makes one serving).
+I present to you: Black Bean, Feta &amp; Quinoa Mess. (makes one serving).

 So that's going to wrap it up for this exceptional food black bean feta quinoa bowl recipe.
 Thank you very much for your time.
 I'm confident that you will make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Remember to bookmark this page on your browser, and share it to your loved ones, friends and colleague.
 Thanks again for reading.
 Go on get cooking!